- 1/2 teaspoon cornstarch

 - 2 cups cubed cooked turkey breast

-- Stir cornstarch mixture and add to the pan.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Add turkey; heat through.
+- Stir cornstarch mixture and add to pan.
+Bring to a boil; cook and stir until thickened, 1-2 minutes.
+Stir in turkey; heat through.
 Serve with rice.
 Yield: 4 servings.

 Medium-Bodied White Wine

 Enjoy this recipe with a medium-bodied white wine such as Riesling or Gewürtztraminer

 "Very good.
 I think next time we might just leave out a little curry and cilantro, and kick up more of the asian flavors instead of indian.
 Still, VERY good."

 "I substituted chicken breast for turkey, because it was on sale.
 This was a quick and easy meal.
 I had all the meat cooked and ingredients combined in the time it took to finish cooking the rice.
 Overall a good level of heat and curry flavor."

 "Really easy to make and very yummy!
 We added bean sprouts and carrots and used shrimp instead of turkey.
 Would definitely make again!"